percona/proxysql-admin-tool-doc/docs/build-psh.md

 Create an `admin` user account for communication between ProxySQL and `pxc_scheduler_handler`.

-Create the account with `mysql_native_password` authentication:
+On MySQL 8.0 environments that still allow it, you can create the account with `mysql_native_password`:

 ```{.bash data-prompt="mysql>"}
 mysql> CREATE USER 'admin'@'192.%' IDENTIFIED WITH 'mysql_native_password'
 by 'admin';
 ```

 [ProxySQL 2.6.2](2.6.2.md) and later releases support `caching_sha2_password` authentication.
-Create the account with that method when your environment requires it:
+Use this method for MySQL 9.x (where `mysql_native_password` is removed) and for any environment that requires SHA-2 authentication:

 ```{.bash data-prompt="mysql>"}
 mysql> CREATE USER 'admin'@'192.%' IDENTIFIED WITH 'caching_sha2_password' BY 'admin';
 ```

+If MySQL 9.x is the only client available on the ProxySQL host, also set `mysql-default_authentication_plugin` to `caching_sha2_password`.
+See [Connect to ProxySQL with MySQL 9.x clients](mysql-9-authentication.md).

 Grant privileges to the `admin` account: